Book to Ship Ratio - Definition

-The book to ship ratio perform certain functions such as measuring whether demand is weak or strong.
-It also assess the efficiency of a company in meeting and delivering orders.
-This ratio also quantifies the number of outstanding (pending) orders and fulfilled orders, this helps to identify problems in the supply chain and how they can be tackled.
+The book to ship ratio measures whether demand is weak or strong and the efficiency of a company in meeting and delivering orders.
+It also helps to identify problems in the supply chain and how they can be tackled.

 Academic Research on Book to Ship Ratio

 - A logistics and supply chain management approach to port performance measurement, Bichou, K., & Gray, R. (2004).
 Maritime Policy & Management, 31(1), 47-67.

 - Supply chain integration in vendor-managed inventory, Yao, Y., Evers, P. T., & Dresner, M. E. (2007).
 Decision support systems, 43(2), 663-674.

 - Supply chain modeling: past, present and future, Min, H., & Zhou, G. (2002).
 Computers & industrial engineering, 43(1-2), 231-249.

 - The allocation of inventory risk in a supply chain: Push, pull, and advance-purchase discount contracts, Cachon, G. P. (2004).
 Management Science, 50(2), 222-238.

 - The impact of information enrichment on the bullwhip effect in supply chains: A control engineering perspective, Dejonckheere, J., Disney, S. M., Lambrecht, M. R., & Towill, D. R. (2004).
 European journal of operational research, 153(3), 727-750.